-- The main rivers in Dar es Salaam are Mpiji, Msimbazi, Kizinga and Mzinga
+- The main rivers in Dar es Salaam are the Mpiji, Msimbazi, Kizinga and Mzinga Rivers.

-- Poor solid waste management, inadequate sewerage and stormwater drainage, and urban expansion are the main contributors to river degradation
+- Challenges related to solid waste and sewerage management, storm water drainage and urban expansion are the main contributors to river degradation.

-Presenting to the Master Plan Committee: ICLEI Africa aimed to influence the Master Planning process through presenting recommendations for city planning to the Master Plan committee.
-This included linking the committee to important stakeholders identified and providing much needed information on the importance of biodiversity and ecosystem services so that natural assets are more greatly considered and integrated into city development.
+ICLEI engaged with the city’s master planning process by presenting recommendations for city planning to the Master Plan Committee.
+This included linking the Committee to important stakeholders and providing much needed information on the importance of biodiversity and ecosystem services.

-Natural asset desktop study: A desktop study was initiated to compile existing and available natural asset data into a single database.
+A desktop study was initiated to compile existing and available natural asset data into a single database.
 The research included a preliminary analysis of the current state of natural assets identified in Dar es Salaam.
-The information gathered will feed into the master planning process, while the GIS data is also available for future use and dissemination.
-A coordination matrix which identifies stakeholders in the city has also been produced as part of this process.
+The information (including GIS data) gathered can be used in the city’s planning processes.